aneeshdurg/MathParse/README.md

 	double evaluate()
 		Parses the string which the ParseExp object was initiallized with.
+If the string contains "=", calls equate.

 	double evaluate(String exp)
-		Parses the string passed to the function
+		Parses the string passed to the function.
+If the string contains "=", calls equate.

+	double equate()
+		Parses the equation with which the ParseExp object was initialized with.
+		Return 1 if true and 0 if false.

+	double equate(String exp)
+		Parses the equation passed to the function.
+		Return 1 if true and 0 if false.

 	double nextNum()
 		Returns the next number in the expression.
 Throws ParseException if no number is found.
 Use hasNextNum to avoid this.